 - Soak these leaves (with petiole) in a rooting hormone to increase their chances of success.

-- Make sure each leaf is properly spaced apart in the pot where you have planted it.
+- Ensure each leaf is adequately spaced apart in the pot to avoid overcrowding.

 Propagation via Stem Cuttings